BSchlosser7/AI-Legal-Case-Summarizer/README.md

    ```
 4. Upload Compiled Cases RAG to current Colab Notebook
   * Left Sidebar --> File Icon --> Upload Icon --> Compiled Cases RAG
+    * "Compiled_cases_rag.txt" is the RAG knowledge base composed of 10 unique full-length law cases

 5. If you ADDED new cases or CHANGED existing ones, edit to include:
    ```sh